Croft Architecture: The CDM Principal Designer

 Croft Architecture as Principal Designer

-As a Chartered Architectural Practice with three fully qualified experienced Chartered Architects, our team at Croft Architecture are skilled and creative professionals who will successfully execute the role as CDM Principal Designer.
+As a Chartered Architectural Practice with four fully qualified experienced Chartered Architects, our team at Croft Architecture are skilled and creative professionals who will successfully execute the role as CDM Principal Designer.
 We have the knowledge, experience, technical capability and understanding of the existing CDM regulations 2007, and we are fully proficient with the changes to CDM 2015 and how to they must be implemented to every stage of any project.

 Our broad experience and our in depth knowledge of the proposed changes CDM regulations 2015 will streamline every stage of the process, from procurement, to design and delivery and finally the construction of the project.